It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Cres Cor

-Project: Leverage relationships with supplier network of direct and indirect goods and services to help position the company for continued growth and success.
+Project: Cres Cor leveraged relationships with its supplier network of direct and indirect goods and services to help position the company for continued growth and success at a time when many equipment makers are making cuts.

 Enabler: Quintiq Inc. (Philadelphia, Pa., www.quintiq.com)

-Project: Implement optimized planning and scheduling that account for high-volume orders, each with multiple individual treatments.
+Project: Implement optimized planning and scheduling solution that accounted for high volume orders each with multiple individual treatments.

 Enabler: Ryder System Inc. (Miami, www.ryder.com)